History of broadcasting in Australia: Australian fleet

 HMS Pioneer was a Pelorus-class light cruiser built for the Royal Navy at the end of the 19th century.
-A brief report in November 1909 stated: "Wireless signals from H.M.S.
-Powerful in Sydney Harbor have been picked up by the Pioneer, lying at Lyttelton.
+A brief report in November 1909 stated: "Wireless signals from HMS Powerful in Sydney Harbor have been picked up by the Pioneer, lying at Lyttelton.
 This is the first time such signals have been projected across the Tasman Sea without retransmission."